kjanowski/RobotEngine/README.md

 # RobotEngine
-A generic message protocol for connecting arbitrary agents to arbitrary control applications.
+A generic messaging framework for connecting arbitrary virtual or robotic agents to arbitrary control applications.